rohanbatrain/second-brain-tools-2022/README.md

 # 2023

+## July

+The partial documentation to get you started is live [here[(https://rohanbatrain.github.io/second-brain-tools-2022/).
+No plans for making any further documentation or hotfixes for this project.

+## June

 I am releasing a hotfix for the PyPI package, version 0.0.4.
 This update addresses a minor issue caused by a change in the naming scheme of GitHub repositories, which was preventing the package from building properly in all Python environments.
 Additionally, I would like to inform you that support for pypy37 has been discontinued.

 I am currently addressing the challenges caused by the insufficient documentation and actively working on improving it.